How to get Free Airport Lounge Access…

 Let’s look at the BA Premium American Express (reviewed here) which does not offer free lounge access but does come with a large number of other benefits as well as a hefty £200 pa fee!
 Now you’ll gain 25,000 Avios points (26,000 if you use this referral link) when you spend £3,000 in the first 3 months.
-You can read how I value avios here however the worse case scenario for these points would be 0.55p per avios point with a more likely value of 1p per point.
-This means the sign up bonus is worth between £137.50 and £250 – potentially enough to offset the £200 pa fee already.
-Now the most valuable benefit of this card is the 2-4-1 voucher when you spend £10,000 in a calendar year.
-I used this when Hannah and I flew First Class flight to Sao Paulo saving a grand total of 140,000 avios points!
-Again even at 0.55p per point, this perk is worth a staggering £770 more than offsetting that annual fee…
+You can read how I value Avios here however the worse case scenario for these points would be 0.55p per Avios point with a more likely value of 1p per point.
+This means the sign-up bonus is worth between £137.50 and £250 – potentially enough to offset the £200 pa fee already.
+Now the most valuable benefit of this card is the 2-4-1 voucher made available when you spend £10,000 in a calendar year.
+I used this when Hannah and I flew First Class to Sao Paulo saving a grand total of 140,000 Avios points!
+Again, even at 0.55p per point, this perk is worth a staggering £770 – more than offsetting that annual fee…

 So what premium cards offer free airport access?

 With a whopping annual fee of £450, the Amex Platinum Card is one of the most expensive credit cards in the UK.
 That said it also offers some rather amazing perks – read my review to find out exactly what these are.
 In terms of free airport lounge access, you’ll receive a Priority Pass card which will enable you and a guest to access over 1,200 lounges worldwide.
 You’ll also be able to access the Plaza Premium Lounge at Heathrow’s T5 by showing your Platinum card as well as Amex’s Centurion Lounge network in the US.
 You can also increase the sign-up bonus from 30,000 points to 35,000 points by using this link and scrolling down to the correct card.

-Whilst not an airport lounge, I’d highlight at this stage that holders of the card can also access Eurostar Lounges!
+To stray from airport lounges for a moment, I’d highlight at this stage that holders of the card can also access Eurostar Lounges!

 Barclays Travel Plus Pack